hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 Rails famously used scaffolding for Model CRUD (Create, Read, Update and Delete).
 There is no scaffolding in Hyperstack today, so here is an example which demonstrates how those simple Rails pages would work in Hyperstack.

-This examples uses components from the [Material UI](https://material-ui.com/) framework but the principals would be similar for any framework (or just HTML elements).
+This example uses components from the [Material UI](https://material-ui.com/) framework, but the principals would be similar for any framework (or just HTML elements).

 In this example, we will have a table of users and the ability to add new users or edit a user from the list.
+As the user edits the values in the UserDialog, they will appear in the underlying table.
+You can avoid this behaviour if you choose by copying the values in the `before_mount` of the UserDialog, so you are not interacting with the model directly.
 Firstly the table of users:

 ```ruby
 class UserIndex < HyperComponent